luox-app/luox/README.md

 ## Development

 The app is made up of HTML, CSS and JavaScript.
 We're using ES2015 modules and we use [webpack](https://webpack.js.org) to bundle the application.
+The core of the application is pure JavaScript and the user interface uses [React](https://reactjs.org).

+We use [Prettier](https://prettier.io) to ensure consistent code formatting and [ESLint](https://eslint.org) with [Airbnb's JavaScript style guide](https://github.com/airbnb/javascript) to automatically find and fix problems as well as enforcing a particular code style in our JavaScript.

 ### Install nvm and node